History of the United States Merchant Marine: War of 1812

-The United States declared war on Britain on June 18, 1812, for a combination of reasons – outrage at the impressment (seizure) of thousands of American sailors, frustration at British restrictions on neutral trade while Britain warred with France, and anger at British military support for hostile tribes in the Ohio-Indiana-Michigan area.
-After war was declared Britain offered to withdraw the trade restrictions, but it was too late for the American "War Hawks", who turned the conflict into what they called a "second war for independence."
+The United States declared war on Britain on June 18, 1812.
+The origins of the War of 1812 have been debated upon, but are generally agreed to have stemmed from impressment of sailors aboard US merchantmen, American desires to annex Canada, British restrictions on American trade with France and its allies, and Britain's support for Indian tribes resisting US expansion into the American Midwest.
+Britain offered to rescind the trade restrictions, but this arrived after the US declared war.
+American war hawks turned the conflict into what they called a "second war for independence".
 Part of the American strategy was deploying several hundred privateers to attack British merchant ships, which hurt British commercial interests, especially in the West Indies.

 Clipper ships

 In the United States the term "clipper" referred to the Baltimore clipper, a type of topsail schooner that was developed in Chesapeake Bay before the American Revolution and was lightly armed in the War of 1812, sailing under Letters of Marque and Reprisal, when the type—exemplified by the Chasseur, launched at Fells Point, Baltimore, 1814— became known for its incredible speed; a deep draft enabled the Baltimore clipper to sail close to the wind (Villiers 1973).
 Clippers, outrunning the British blockade of Baltimore, came to be recognized as ships built for speed rather than cargo space; while traditional merchant ships were accustomed to average speeds of under 5 kn, clippers aimed at 9 kn or better.
 Sometimes these ships could reach 20 kn.